7josh7/FA_Option_Price_Calculator/README.md

 ## Overview

-This repository contains a GUI-based implementation of the Black-Scholes model, a fundamental mathematical model for pricing European-style options.
-Utilizing this model, users can calculate the prices of call and put options through a graphical interface that simplifies the input of variables such as stock price, strike price, and maturity dates.
-The model is used extensively in financial markets to estimate the fair value of options, enabling traders to identify potentially undervalued or overvalued options.
+This repository hosts a GUI-based application for the Black-Scholes model, essential for pricing European-style options.
+This implementation allows users to compute the fair values of call and put options using a user-friendly interface that simplifies entering necessary financial parameters such as stock prices, strike prices, volatility, and maturity dates.
+It also integrates the Nelson-Siegel model parameters to model the term structure of interest rates, enhancing the robustness and accuracy of the pricing model.

 ## Files

-The application comprises several components, structured as follows:
+This application is structured as follows:

-- `main.cpp`: Contains the main function that sets up the GUI and links the computational logic with user inputs.
+- **`main.cpp`**: The primary entry of the application, setting up the GUI and handling user interactions.
-- `BlackScholes.h`: Header file that declares the `BlackScholes`, `CallOption`, and `PutOption` classes for pricing options.
+- **`BlackScholes.h`**: Header file that defines the `BlackScholes`, `CallOption`, and `PutOption` classes essential for option pricing.
-- `date.h`: Defines the `date` class used for managing date inputs and calculations related to option expiration.
+- **`date.h` & `date.cpp`**: Manages date inputs, performs date calculations, and supports various day count conventions.
-- `date.cpp`: Implements the methods declared in `date.h` for date management and day count conventions.
+- **`term_structure.h`**: Includes the implementation of the Nelson-Siegel parameters and related interest rate calculations.

 ## Dependencies

-This application relies on the Nana GUI library to provide an interactive interface:
+To provide a graphical user interface, this application relies on:

-- Nana C++ Library: A modern C++ GUI library designed for simplicity and flexibility.
+- **Nana C++ Library**: A modern C++ GUI library for building cross-platform graphical applications.
+It offers simplicity and high performance.
-- Standard C++ Libraries: `<iostream>`, `<sstream>`, `<vector>`, `<string>`, used for input/output operations, string manipulations, and handling collections.
+- **Standard C++ Libraries**: Including `<iostream>`, `<sstream>`, `<vector>`, `<string>` for handling input/output operations, string manipulation, and vector data structures.

-## Installation
+## Installation and Setup

-To run this application, you need to set up the Nana C++ library and configure your development environment to compile C++ code.
-Steps include:
+To run this application, follow these steps to set up your environment:

-1. Install the Nana C++ library from its [official repository](https://github.com/cnjinhao/nana) and follow the setup instructions.
+1. **Install the Nana C++ Library**: Obtain the library from its [official repository on GitHub](https://github.com/cnjinhao/nana).
+Follow the installation instructions specific to your operating system and development environment.
-2. Compile the source files using a C++ compiler that supports C++14 or later.
-Integration with an IDE like Visual Studio is recommended for ease of use.
+2. **Compile the Application**: Use a C++ compiler that supports C++14 or later.
+It's recommended to use an IDE like Microsoft Visual Studio or a similar tool that simplifies C++ development and Nana library integration.

-## Usage
+## Usage Instructions

-Upon launching the application, users will interact with a form where they can:
+After launching the application, the interface allows you to:

-1. Enter financial parameters (stock price, strike price, risk-free rate, volatility).
+1. **Input Financial Parameters**: Fill in fields for stock price, strike price, volatility, dividend yield, and Nelson-Siegel parameters to model the risk-free interest rate curve dynamically.
-2. Set the starting and expiration dates using a YYYY/MM/DD format.
+2. **Specify Dates**: Enter the starting and expiration dates for the option in the YYYY/MM/DD format.
-3. Select the appropriate day count convention from a dropdown menu.
+3. **Choose Day Count Convention**: Select from predefined conventions which affect how interest accrues over time.
-4. Calculate the prices of the options by clicking the "Calculate Prices" button.
+4. **Compute Option Prices**: Click the "Calculate Prices" button to display the results, including both call and put option prices and their Greeks (Delta, Gamma, Vega, Theta, and Rho).

-Results will be displayed in a message box, showing the computed prices for both call and put options based on the Black-Scholes formula.
+Results are displayed in a message box, showing detailed calculations based on user inputs and the integrated pricing models.

 ## Key Classes and Methods

-- **date Class**: Manages date calculations, validates correct date entries, and computes time intervals based on various day count conventions.
+- **`date Class`**: Handles date validation, conversion, and calculation of time intervals using different day count conventions.
-- **BlackScholes, CallOption, PutOption Classes**: Implement the pricing model calculations, with methods to update parameters and compute the option prices.
+- **`BlackScholes` and its derivatives `CallOption` and `PutOption`**: Perform the calculations using the Black-Scholes formula, adjusted dynamically based on the specified interest rate model.

 ## Notes

-- The application includes error handling to manage invalid dates and other input errors, ensuring robust application performance.
+- The application includes error handling to alert users about invalid dates and other input-related issues, ensuring reliable operation.
-- The GUI is designed for intuitive use, making it accessible even for those with limited experience in financial modeling.
+- Designed for intuitive operation, the GUI caters to users with varying levels of expertise in financial modeling or programming.

 ## License

-This project is open-sourced under the MIT License.
+This project is released under the MIT License, allowing free use, modification, and distribution.

 ## Disclaimer

-This software is intended for educational purposes only and should not be used as the sole basis for financial decisions.
-Users should conduct their own due diligence or consult with a professional advisor before engaging in options trading.
+This software is for educational and informational purposes only.
+It is not intended for making actual trading or investment decisions.
+Always consult with a qualified financial advisor before making investment decisions.